Qualytics/userguide/docs/anomalies/anomalies.md

 ### Shape Anomaly

-A shape anomaly identifies structural issues within a dataset at the column or schema level.
-It highlights broader patterns or distributions that deviate from expected norms.
-If a dataset is expected to have certain fields and one or more fields are missing or contain inconsistent patterns, this would be flagged as a shape anomaly.
+A shape anomaly identifies anomalous structure within the analyzed data.
+The simplest shape anomaly is a dataset that doesn't match the expected schema because it lacks one or more fields.
+Some shape anomalies only apply to a subset of the data being analyzed and can therefore produce a count of the number of rows that reflect the anomalous concern.
+Where that is possible, the shape anomaly's ```anomalous_record_count``` is populated.

 !!! note
     Sometimes, shape anomalies only affect a subset of the dataset.
 This means that only certain rows exhibit the structural issue, rather than the entire dataset.